tomaskovacik/vwcdpic/vwcdpic/README.md

 for i in `ls *.asm|cut -d\. -f2`;do gpasm vwcdpic-2.$i.asm;done

-v2 now better handled with audi concert1/chorus1 head unit (chorus1,concert1 untested)
+2.8pre3 now better works with audi concert1/chorus1 head unit (chorus1,concert1) made by blaupunkt

 hex/vwcdpic-3.x-2.7d-RCD300-1-pic12f629.hex is only version works with RCD300 head units! tested thx to Morten for test.